My kindergartner

 Green electricity

 After cutting power use, where should you get your remaining electricity?
 You can buy renewable grid power through GreenPower.
-You can install a solar PV system on your roof, either buying up-front or on finance, with or without battery storage and with or without smart metering.
+If you're in a position to do so, you can install a solar PV system on your roof, either buying up-front or on finance, with or without battery storage and with or without smart metering.
 You can even install rooftop solar somewhere else by buying into a community scheme.

 This complexity defeated me in Week Ten.
 Today, I'll stick with a comparison between rooftop solar PV versus the grid, but feel free to pick whatever renewable floats your boat.
 On a simple 'tailpipe' calculation, 100% rooftop solar or other green power drops your electricity emissions to zero, saving the average Australian 1.1 tonnes CO2e each year.
 BUT this ignores the full environmental consequences of our electricity.